Theory

 \[ T_0(x) = 1, \quad T_1(x) = x, \quad T_{n+1}(x) = 2 x T_n(x) - T_{n-1}(x). \]

-Although the above-mentioned expansion is correct and efficient, it can be problematic for the evaluation of the moments, due to the form of the denominator.
+Although the above-mentioned expansion is correct and efficient, it can be problematic when evaluating the moments due to the form of the denominator.
 A considerable simplification can be introduced by working with the modified orthogonal functions and the corresponding dot product:

 \[ \begin{aligned} & \psi_n(x) = \frac{T_n(x)}{\pi \sqrt{1 - x^2}} \\ & \langle f\rvert\psi_n\rangle \equiv \int_{-1}^1 dx \sqrt{1 - x^2} f(x) \psi_n(x) = \int_{-1}^1 dx f(x) T_n(x). \end{aligned} \] Rewriting the expansion in this modified framework yields